youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 }
 ```

-Let's add shape theming to the image displayed in `PostItem`; we'll apply the theme's `small` shape to it with a `clip` `Modifier` to cut the top-left corner:
+Let's add shape theming to the image displayed in `PostItem`; we'll apply the theme's `small` shape to it with a `clip` `com.example.sky.Modifier` to cut the top-left corner:

 ```
 @Composable